 If you’ve ever felt like you spend way too much time in the kitchen preparing meals, then this is the tip for you.
 When you make a calculated effort to meal plan and make larger batches of you and your family’s favorite meals, you set yourself up for a simpler, more stress-free week.
-Meal planning or bulk cooking and freezing meals allows you to have “fast food” during those busy weeknights when the last thing you want to do is cook, or resort to takeout.
+Meal planning or bulk cooking and freezing meals will allow you to have “fast food” during those busy weeknights when the last thing you want to do is cook, or resort to takeout.
 This strategy also frees up time and energy to focus on more important things like family time, rest and relaxation, or other projects you may need to complete.
 On those days when you are simply exhausted or don’t feel like cooking, meal planning can be a lifesaver.

 3. De-clutter Your Environment

 Are you surrounded by too many “things?”
-Clutter, whether mental or physical, can have a detrimental effect on our life.
+Clutter, whether mental or physical, can have a detrimental effect on our lives.
 When you scale down or minimalize your physical environment, you are making active strides towards simplicity and less stress.
 Having less “stuff” enables the feeling of being organized, focused, and attune to what truly matters.
 In addition to clearing physical space, de-cluttering can also clear mental space allowing you to feel more relaxed and at ease every day.

 4. Free Up Space in Your Mind

 Along the lines of decluttering your physical space, you may need to work on purging things from a mind that is constantly flooded.
 It can be a challenge at times to pause enough to tune in to what is inside.
 When you’re constantly absorbing from your environment, this is lead to massive missteps as we own or accept all of the external demands from the world.
-We may wind up running after dreams or goals that were not even ours to begin with.
+We may wind up running after dreams or goals that were not even ours, to begin with.
 This leads to piling on a never-ending stream of “busy work” because we are constantly reacting to cues and prompts from our environment, rather than focusing on our own internal signals.

-So how do you turn your brain off turbo and onto a simpler setting?
+So how do you turn your brain off turbo mode and onto a calmer setting?
 Begin with making a conscious decision to add a few minutes of meditation, mindfulness, journaling or reflection to your day.
 Doing these can help to relax your mind to put you in a place of clarity.

 5. Do One Task at a Time

 In my former “life” I was a pro at multi-tasking.
 I could often do 3, 4, or more projects simultaneously.
 And even now I still struggle with this area as each day (if I’m not careful) I could potentially be pulled into several different projects and directions at the same time.
 Luckily, I’ve wised up.
-And research backs this “single pointed focus” concept that I have adopted and now embrace.
+And research backs this “single-pointed focus” concept that I have adopted and now embrace.

-Studies demonstrate that when you are able to to focus your energy on one single task at a time you are less stressed, more focused, and able to accomplish your tasks more quickly.
+Studies demonstrate that when you are able to focus your energy on one single task at a time you are less stressed, more focused, and able to accomplish your tasks more quickly.
 Ironic, but true.
 Is it time for you to make a conscious effort to focus on your tasks one at a time and give it your complete attention?